instructor-ai/instructor/README.md

 tasks = (
     ChatCompletion(name="Acme Inc Email Segmentation", model="gpt-3.5-turbo-0613")
+    | m.SystemPersonality(personality="Professional, clear and concise")
-    | m.ExpertSystem(task="Segment emails into search queries")
+    | m.SystemTask(task="Segment emails into search queries")
+    | m.SystemGuidelines(guidelines=[
+        'You never swear',
+        'You are polite',
+        'You say please and thank you often.'
+    ])
+    | m.SystemTips(tips=[
+        "When unsure about the correct segmentation, try to think about the task as a whole", "If acronyms are used expand them to their full form", "Use multiple phrases to describe the same thing"] )
     | MultiTask(subtask_class=Search)
     | m.TaggedMessage(
         tag="email",
         content="Can you find the video I sent last week and also the post about dogs", )
-    | m.TipsMessage(
-        tips=[
-            "When unsure about the correct segmentation, try to think about the task as a whole", "If acronyms are used expand them to their full form", "Use multiple phrases to describe the same thing", ]
-    )
     | m.ChainOfThought()
 )